github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 The remaining values are used to define the **access path**, the **kind**, and the **provenance** (origin) of the source.

 - The seventh value **ReturnValue** is the access path to the return of the method, which means that it is the return value that should be considered a source of tainted input.
 - The eighth value **remote** is the kind of the source.
-The source kind is used to define the queries where the source is in scope. **remote** applies to many of security related queries as it means a remote source of untrusted data.
+The source kind is used to define the queries where the source is in scope. **remote** applies to many of the security related queries as it means a remote source of untrusted data.
 As an example the SQL injection query uses **remote** sources.
 - The ninth value **manual** is the provenance of the source, which is used to identify the origin of the source.

 Example: Add flow through the **concat** method.